LukeSmithxyz/mutt-wizard/README.md

 ## New stuff and improvements since the original release

-- `mw` is now scriptable with command-line options and can run successfully without any interaction, making it possible to deploy in a script.
+- `mutt-wizard` is now an installed program instead of just a script needed to be kept in your mutt folder.
+Is now scriptable with command-line options and can run successfully without any interaction, making it possible to deploy in a script.
 - `isync`/`mbsync` has replaced `offlineimap` as the backend.
 Offlineimap was error-prone, bloated, used obsolete Python 2 modules, and required separate steps to install the system.
-- `mw` is now an installed program instead of just a script needed to be kept in your mutt folder.
 - `dialog` is no longer used and the interface is simply text commands.
 - More autogenerated shortcuts that allow quickly moving and copying mail between boxes.